Atome1212/immo_eliza_regression/READMEdqs.md

-# Immo Eliza Regression
+# Real Estate Price Prediction

-Welcome to the Immo Eliza Regression project!
+Welcome to the Real Estate Price Prediction project!
 This repository contains all the necessary code to clean data, train a model, and predict real estate prices based on various property features.

 ## Table of Contents